Ligeia Mare: Description

 Ligeia Mare has two predominant types of coastline, "crenulated" and "subdued".
 The former is characterized by hummocky, eroded terrain, the latter by lower, smoother topography and the presence of more numerous and longer channels.
 Crenulated terrain predominates on the eastern and southern sides of the lake; subdued terrain to the west and north.
 Except in the southeast where the rough topography extends to the coast, hummocky terrain tends to be separated from the shoreline by a more subdued bench.
 The coast has numerous bays that appear to be flooded river mouths (rias), and unlike at Ontario Lacus there are no visible subaerial delta deposits, possible evidence of a recent sea level rise.
 In the northeast and northwest sections of the mare, along about a quarter of the total shoreline, there are extensive areas where the depth is less than 5 m, shallow enough for imaging radar to penetrate to the bottom.
 2013 radar measurements by Cassini indicate parts of the lake are 170 m deep which implies the liquid must be very pure methane since the radar signal was able to pass right through it.
 The surface of the lake appears very smooth on radar; it is flat within a few millimeters, suggesting very light surface winds.

-The average depth is on the order of 50 m, while the maximum depth is probably > 200 m.
-The total volume is likely to be > 7,000 km3.
+The average depth is on the order of 50 m, while the maximum depth is probably over 200 m.
+The total volume is likely to be greater than 7,000 km3.